CBIIT/HPC_DME_APIs/src/hpc-server/hpc-ws-rs-test/src/test/dice/test-register/test-collection-registration/test-add-sys-metadata/README.txt

 @ddblock_end copyright
 ******************************/

-Make sure that system generated metadata: "uuid", "doc", "userID" are added as part of the system generated metadata.
+Make sure that all system generated metadata are added as part of the system generated metadata.